 Since 2013, Mitsui Iron Ore Development has partnered with Scitech to support the delivery of a Science, Technology, Engineering and Mathematics (STEM) education program within Pilbara primary schools, including Wickham Primary School, Pannawonica Primary School and Tambrey Primary School.
 The program has enabled children in these schools to develop their STEM skills and participate in competitions such as RoboCup Junior.

 Mitsui E&P Australia collaborates with Central Regional TAFE to sponsor STEM tertiary education with a focus on regional traditional owners as recipients.

-Every year, Mitsui Coal Holdings and its employees host Japanese cultural activities at the Moura Coal and Country Festival in Central Queensland.
+Every year, Mitsui Resources Pty.
+Ltd. and its employees host Japanese cultural activities at the Moura Coal and Country Festival in Central Queensland.
 All funds raised are donated to Blue Care, Moura Youth Centre and Moura Historical Society, all local not-for-profit organisation that provides vital community services to the Moura community.